1.2 Why is UDL Important? What Does the Research Say?

 Impact of UDL in Higher Education

 In addition to benefitting students, the process of incorporating the three principles of UDL can have a positive impact on educators.
-At the University of Southern Maine, STEM (Science, Technology, Engineering, and Mathematics) faculty members who participated in a UDL development program reported a positive impact on their teaching experience, as evidenced by an increased engagement and commitment to improving student learning.
+At the University of Southern Maine, STEM (Science, Technology, Engineering, and Mathematics) faculty members who participated in a UDL development program reported a positive impact on their teaching experience, as evidenced by increased engagement and commitment to improving student learning.
 Participation also had a positive impact on their professional relationships with peers, in that it encouraged faculty members to observe each other’s course instruction and discuss the ways they applied UDL principles to making their courses more accessible (Langley-Turnbaugh et al., 2013).
 UDL principles motivated educators to think about active learning and plan their lessons strategically to engage students by using demonstrations, simulations, models, and examples.
 Less emphasis was placed on theoretical foundations, offering students more ways to demonstrate competence.
 At the Metropolitan State University of Denver, a team of educators sent out weekly UDL-inspired tips for other educators to try in their classrooms (Herring et al., 2017).
 After a largely positive response, a website was developed to archive all instructional tips and offer a library of UDL resources, providing faculty the opportunity to comment and offer new tips.

-Progression of Novice Learners to Expert Learners
+Progression of Novice Learners to Proficiency

 - Identify a bottleneck to learning